Vehicular suicide: Traffic collisions

 The probability and severity of traffic collisions may be increased by suicidal behaviors including drunk driving and speeding.
 These risky driving behaviors are associated with depression as contributing factors to vehicular suicide.
 Impact velocity may be maximized by exceeding speed limits or by maneuvering into a head-on collision with a heavier and less maneuverable vehicle like a bus or semi-trailer truck.
 Crash investigators found head-on collisions with heavier vehicles were a suicide method more common than the single vehicle crashes sometimes assumed to be more typical.
 These suicidal collisions may kill or injure others.

 Implications

 Aside from use for premeditated suicides, as commuters spend more time driving, vehicles may be available at the instant of a momentary and temporary impulse towards self-destruction fueled by road rage.
 Suicides comprise nearly two-thirds of the 33,000 annual gun deaths in the United States.
 Motor vehicles remain widely available while gun control reduces access to firearms.
 The percentage of traffic fatalities which are suicides appears to be increasing with time.

 Understanding the fraction of traffic fatalities attributable to suicide is important because many traffic safety measures are unlikely to influence suicides.
 Unmeasured suicides in empirical data used to evaluate traffic safety measures will result in systematic underestimation of effectiveness for non-suicidal road users.

-People can also stand or walk in front of oncoming traffic.
+People can also stand or walk in front of oncoming traffic; this is different from insurance fraud as the person in question is trying to intentionally cause fatal bodily injuries to themselves.
+Insurance companies do not cover vehicular suicide.